×

 How to get there

-As I wanted to photograph both levels of the waterfall, I placed my tripod below.
-This photo is a blend of 2 photos : 1x long exposure to get the water blurred and 1x normal exposure to get my friend in focus.
+Since I wanted both levels of the waterfall in the composition, I set up my tripod at a lower angle.
+This final image is a blend of two shots: one long exposure to blur the water, and one faster exposure to keep my friend sharp.

 My gear